andrewisen/bim-whale/README.md

 fileReader.readAsText(file);
 ```

-4. See example in the `public` folder.
+4. See the example in the `public` folder.
+More specific: [handle-ifc-file.js](https://github.com/andrewisen/bim-whale/blob/main/public/assets/js/handle-ifc-file.js)

+5. Done :)

 The following steps will guide you to set up your own development platform.